Ammar-Mero/Ammar-Mero/README.md

 ## 🔥 Highlights

 - 🎓 Computer Science Student
-- 💻 Passionate about Software Development and Problem Solving
+- 💻 Passionate about Software Development
-- 🚀 Building real-world projects to improve technical skills
+- 🚀 Building practical projects and improving problem-solving skills
-- 🌱 Constantly learning new technologies and development practices
+- 🌱 Learning new technologies and development best practices
-- 🤝 Open to Internship and Collaboration Opportunities
+- 🤝 Open to Internship Opportunities and Team Collaboration

 ---